boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 It is worth-while writing a robust way of populating elastic from your documents before doing anything else.
 This allows you to delete and rebuild the index at will allowing for rapid iteration.
 It also ensures that you have a way to rebuild everything should your elastic cluster die or have issues.
 For a smallish cluster of 6 nodes with 4 CPU's each you should be able to index over 1 million documents in under an hour.

+> If you want to use a custom id and not an elastic generated one post to `http://localhost:9200/film/actor/id` where id is the id you want to use.
+Keep in mind that if that id already exists you will replace the existing document with your new one

 ## Mappings

 Mappings define type and values in documents.
 You use them to specify that fields within your document should be treated as numbers, dates, geo-locations and whatever other types elastic supports.
 You can also define the stemming algorithm used and other useful index fields.